 Then there were the words that Gen didn't write.
 Or say.
 She stopped journaling after the heart surgery and held steadfastly to her modus operandi in public and private even after she had decided to stop all medical treatments.
 She knew she was dying but kept silent on the topic, sticking to day-to-day subjects.
 That was her prerogative, of course.
 It was hard on me, however, especially as I began to administer the hospice.
-I didn't know what she wanted or what she was thinking.
+Her refusal to talk about dying meant I didn't know what she wanted or was thinking.
 That was just the practical stuff.
-There were also no 'goodbyes' or 'thank yous,' no squeeze of my hand, no sad smiles or tearful embraces, even at the end.
+There were also no 'goodbyes' or 'thank yous,' no squeeze of my hand, no sad smiles or tearful embraces, even at the very end.
 It wasn't deliberate, just a coping strategy on her part for what was happening.
 Still, it hurt.
-In the months following her death, I harbored a small hope that I would find a letter from her in a drawer or among the last pages of her journals, saying in words what she couldn't say aloud.
+When I broke down in the car after the final visit her oncologist in Santa Fe, Gen didn't offer me any words of consolation.
+I tried to understand, but failed.
+Maybe she was in denial, or maybe she had pushed everything away.
+I don't know.
+But silence like that is brutal on a spouse.
+In the months following her death, I harbored a small hope that I would find a letter from her in a drawer or among the last pages of her journals, saying in words to me what she couldn't say aloud.
 We had been together forty years, raised two children, went on many wonderful adventures, and braved an intense sixteen-year cancer journey together.
 There was no letter.
-I knew she loved me, but the lack of final words was hard to process.
+I knew she loved me, but the lack of farewells and kind words was really difficult to process.
 Among other things, I denied me closure.
-Goodbyes are important - I had to say my mine alone.
+Goodbyes are essential.
+I had to say my mine alone.
 The hurt eased over time, but it also contributed to the Doldrums.
 It was another reason to sell the house and move on.

 Finding myself back in Pompeii's Forum, I texted Sterling to see if he wanted to meet up or keep exploring.
 Keep exploring, he said.
 He was in a new part of the city and wanted to look around for photos.
 Not a problem.
 I was impressed by how much ground he was covering.
 He's definitely speedier than me.
 Partly it's his youthful energy, but a lot of it is his training.
 He and Olivia began traveling when they were three, so both of them grew up thinking strategically about destinations, how to navigate unfamiliar terrain, and problem-solve.
 Sterling took to it like a fish to water.
 Once when the kids were thirteen, Gen and I lingered too long at the top of a medieval castle admiring the view until Sterling warned us that the gates were about to close.
 On our visit to Venice when he was eleven, Sterling led us around the dense city using a paper map.
 Like his dad, he has an innate sense of direction (Olivia, by her own admission, does not).
 We would have been a formidable Amazing Race team.
 We discovered the reality travel series in 2015 and watched every episode twice (at least I did).
-The winning duos, we noticed, were not only strategic and physical - and lucky - they were also compatible and supportive.
+The winning duos, we observed, were not only strategic and physical - and lucky - they were also compatible and supportive.
 That's us.
 Maybe we'll still apply!